Bluebird Stories

 Author: Auto Sport Editorial Staff (uncredited)

-Two domestic sports cars of the same class have been released at the same time.
+Two domestic sports cars of the same class have made their appearance at the same time.
 One is the Bluebird 1600SSS, and the other is the Toyota 1600GT.
-We immediately assembled both cars to conduct an Auto Sport test.
-So, which one came out on top?
+We promptly set about putting both through Auto Sport testing.
+The question is, how will each measure up?

 Built With the Experience of International Rallies: Bluebird SSS Reborn